 Normal adult lung is a sophisticated system of conducting airways and gas exchange surfaces.
 The foregut develops a ventral outpouching that progressively bifurcates to create branch points (“carinas”) for conducting airways (bronchi, then bronchioles, then alveolar ducts).
 Conducting airways form during the “pseudoglandular” phase by 15 weeks’ gestational age, and proto-alveoli are evident in loose mesenchyme during the “canalicular” phase by 24 weeks’ gestational age.
 The mesenchyme is progressively excluded or flattened between developing alveoli, such that an adult lung has back-to-back alveolar airspaces separated by elastin-rich, capillary-rich interstitial stroma.

-In parallel with the development of the functional adult lung structure, the critical type II epithelial cell matures and begins to excrete surfactant, a natural detergent that breaks the water tension of the thin layer of water that covers the alveolar wall.
+In parallel with the development of the functional adult lung structure, the critical type II epithelial cell matures and begins to excrete surfactant, a natural detergent that breaks the surface tension of the thin layer of water that covers the alveolar wall.
 Without type II cell surfactant, the newborn cannot generate enough mechanical force to inflate the alveoli, and will rapidly fatigue and arrest.
-The probability of surfactant deficiency varies inversely with fetal age, such that surfactant deficiency will be seen in >50% of fetuses <28 weeks' gestational age.
+The probability of surfactant deficiency varies inversely with fetal age, such that surfactant deficiency will be seen in more than 50% of fetuses less than 28 weeks’ gestational age.
 The fetal age at which 95% of fetuses can ventilate normally after delivery is 36 weeks.
 Fetuses delivered before that age are monitored aggressively and treated promptly with synthetic surfactant if they have persistent atelectasis (collapse of lung tissue) and begin to tire.